Flagging weaker growth, Mexico central bank cuts interest rate again

 It listed as upside risks to inflation the following factors: core inflation’s resistance to decline, wage increases affecting the labor market and prices; a possible exchange rate adjustment, larger-than-expected increases in agricultural, livestock prices and a deterioration of public finances.

-Reporting by Anthony Esposito; Editing by Frank Jack Daniel and Richard Chang
+Reporting by Anthony Esposito; Editing by Frank Jack Daniel and Alistair Bell